Skip to content

 bash

-When running against the remote sequencer, you will see a TUI that displays the logs of the Astria Conductor and Composer: Running against a remote sequencer using the Astria
+When running against the remote sequencer, you will see that the TUI only displays the logs of the Astria Conductor and Composer: Running against a remote sequencer using the Astria

 cli